 It is an exam used to evaluate prospective dental students in the US and Canada.
 DAT can be taken year-round at Prometric test centers in the US, its territories, and Canada.
 DAT is administered by both the American (Take DAT at Prometric Test Center (ada.org)) and Canadian Dental Association (Canadian Dental Association (cda-adc.ca)) to assess prospective dental students in their respective countries.
 It evaluates candidates on the natural sciences (biology, general chemistry, organic chemistry) perceptual ability, reading comprehension, and quantitative reasoning for about 5 hours (break and optional sections inclusive) at a fee of $495.

 It is administered by the American Dental Association (ADA) on behalf of the Association of Schools and Colleges of Optometry.
-This exam is used by optometry schools to assess prospective students on physics, reading comprehension, survey of natural sciences, and quantitative reasoning for $465.
+This exam is used by optometry schools to assess prospective students on physics, reading comprehension, a survey of natural sciences, and quantitative reasoning for $465.
 Like DAT, it is only available in Prometric centers in the US, its territories, and Canada.
 The exam spans for 3hrs 55mins and scores range from 200 to 400.